What Vehicle will the Urban Consumer Need in the future?

 Americans have long had a love affair with cars, but that is changing.
 Our client wanted to understand the mobility challenges faced by consumers living in a densely populated city, and how they currently use all types of transportation to address those challenges.
 They also wanted these same consumers to test a concept vehicle, to understand how well the concept vehicle met their current transportation needs.

-To explore these questions in depth, Phoenix Marketing International used both quantitative and qualitative techniques:
+To explore these questions in depth, Phoenix MI used both quantitative and qualitative techniques:

 - We partnered with a ride-sharing service to incorporate the concept vehicle into their fleet.
 An online survey was conducted among vehicle users to understand their current transportation unmet needs and solutions, as well as their reaction and likelihood to use or purchase the concept vehicle.